 - A negative outlook on everything

-Here are the behavior-related symptoms of burnouts:
+Here are the behaviour-related symptoms of burnouts:

 - Withdrawal from responsibilities